ulisesedu7/Leaderboard-Project/README.md

-# Webpack-Setup
+# Leaderboard
-This repository contains set up project using webpack.
+This a project for a Leaderboard that will store scores and the name that got it.

 ## Built With